Mustafa Merlika-Kruja: Ottoman and Albanian politics (1910–1924)

 As a student in the Ottoman capital he joined the Revolutionary League ("Cemiyet-i İnkılabiye") against the autocracy of Sultan Abdul Hamid II.
 After the Young Turk Revolution he worked for supporting the Albanian language at the Mülkiye, and posted articles in the liberal press against the Committee of Union and Progress using the signature "Asim Cenan".
 Contrary to what Essad Pasha had in mind for him, instead of becoming Kaymakam he preferred a career in education.
 In 1910 he was appointed secretary of the administration, in the Ministry of Public Education in Istanbul.
-A year later he was appointed director of the Public Education for the Sanjak of Elbasan, Manastir Vilayet.
+A year later he was appointed director of Public Education for the Sanjak of Elbasan, Manastir Vilayet.

-After participating as a volunteer in Ottoman army during the Italo-Turkish War in 1912, he joined the Albanian Independence movement.
+After participating as a volunteer in the Ottoman army during the Italo-Turkish War in 1912, he joined the Albanian Independence movement.
 Merlika-Kruja participated in the Assembly of Vlorë of 28 November 1912, and his name appears in the list of signatories of the Independence Act.
 In 1913 he joined the Ministry of Education and in 1914 became an adviser of the Ministry of Public Education.

 In 1918 he participated in the Congress of Durrës, favored an Italian protectorate over Albania, and was elected Minister of Posts and Telegraphs.
-According to Sejfi Vllamasi's (1883–1975) memories, there Kruja would be the main opponent of the Congress of Lushnjë event together with Fejzi Alizoti, Myfit Libohova, and Sami Vrioni.
+According to Sejfi Vllamasi's (1883–1975) memoirs, there Kruja had been the main opponent of the Congress of Lushnjë event together with Fejzi Alizoti, Myfit Libohova, and Sami Vrioni.
 These include the assassination of the Prefect of Durrës (and delegate to Lushnjë) Abdyl Ypi (1876-1920) by Sul Mërlika, himself cousin of Kruja, the prohibition of Krujë delegates to join the congress, the attempts to stop the delegates of Committee for the National Defence of Kosovo, as well as failed attempts of Fejzi Alizoti and Myfid Libohova to stop other delegates from north and south of the country even involving Italian militia.

 In 1921 he was elected to the Albanian parliament where he belonged to a progressive trend, openly opposing Ahmet Zogu's clan, and close with connections to the Committee for the National Defence of Kosovo which would be officially banned by Zogu later.
 In 1922, he was involved in a coup d'état attempt against the government of Xhafer Ypi together with the north-east Dibra clan of Cen Elezi and Elez Isufi, and had to temporarily flee from Albania to Yugoslavia.
 He was placed in an internment camp there.
 Kruja asked permission to visit Vienna for personal reasons and was granted temporary pass-out.
 He did not return to Yugoslavia, breaking his agreement and placing himself in the "black list" of the Yugoslav authorities.
 In 1924 he was appointed prefect by Noli's government.